CoDev-20/Covid19Chatbot/README.md

 ```
 conda create -n codev20 python tensorflow SpeechRecognition nltk numpy PyAudio
 ```
 If you want to install the packages manually, you can do it also using pip.
-Here arre the packages required:
+Here are the packages required:
 <ul><li> <b>tensorflow</b> (400+ MB size so it may take a while download and install)</li>
 <li> <b>SpeechRecognition</b></li>
 <li> <b>nltk</b></li>